Updated Friday 17 July

 During the coronavirus (COVID-19) pandemic — all observing the strict social distancing measures (4 square metre rule):

-- Kids’ sport and community sports competitions for those aged 18 years and under
+- Kids’ sport and community sports competitions for those aged 18 years and under — only one parent per child is allowed on the sidelines

 - Adult community sport